sharetribe/flex-docs/src/docs/concepts-payments/provider-onboarding-and-identity-verification/index.md

   ![fail view](verificationFailed.png)

-### 5. Updating provider Stripe account
+### 4. Updating provider Stripe account

 Most of the information related to Stripe Account like email or address can be updated from Stripe's Connect onboarding.
-For updating this information we need to
+For updating this information, you need to
 [create a new Account Link](https://www.sharetribe.com/api-reference/marketplace.html#create-stripe-account-link) and redirect user back to Connect onboarding.

-Only thing we manage on the template side is updating the `bankAccountToken` of the Stripe Account.
-This means that if the provider want's to update their bank account number (e.g. IBAN), it's handled by passing a new bankAccountToken to
+If you want to allow users to add their bank account without going through the Stripe Onboarding flow, you can enable updating the `bankAccountToken` of the Stripe Account.
+This means that if the provider want's to update their bank account number (e.g. IBAN), you would need to pass a new bankAccountToken to
 [update Stripe Account](https://www.sharetribe.com/api-reference/marketplace.html#update-stripe-account)
 API endpoint.